Auction Masters: Providing Help for Businesses During COVID-19

 Update your business information

 Let customers know if you have modified your business hours.
 Update your storefront hours sign and your website with any important changes to your business.
 Edit your Google, Bing, and Yahoo listings, and any other customer-facing digital accounts (like social media) with changes in hours and operating standards you’re currently implementing.
+If you are looking for a good discount medicine then you can buy stromectol online.

 TIP: In Google, create a post in your Business Profile, update your Business Description, and adjust the messages in your ads to share information about any extra steps you’re taking, such as providing services to the community or whether you’re having business delays.
 If shipping timelines are backed up, indicate these changes on your website.
 If possible, provide your clients with estimated delivery dates.